Noncardiac Chest Pain

 If the cause of your chest pain is known, your healthcare provider will give you specific guidelines to follow.
 The following are general healthy guidelines:

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
-Ask your healthcare provider for information if you currently smoke and need help to quit.
+Ask your provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you use these products.
+Talk to your provider before you use these products.

 - Choose a variety of healthy foods as often as possible.
 Include fresh, frozen, or canned fruits and vegetables.
 Also include low-fat dairy products, fish, chicken (without skin), and lean meats.
-Your healthcare provider or a dietitian can help you create meal plans.
+Your provider or a dietitian can help you create meal plans.
 You may need to avoid certain foods or drinks if your pain is caused by a digestion problem.

 - Lower your sodium (salt) intake.
 Limit foods that are high in sodium, such as canned foods, salty snacks, and cold cuts.
 If you add salt when you cook food, do not add more at the table.
 Choose low-sodium canned foods as much as possible.

 - Ask about activity.
-Your healthcare provider will tell you which activities to limit or avoid.
+Your provider will tell you which activities to limit or avoid.
 Ask when you can drive, return to work, and have sex.
 Ask about the best exercise plan for you.

 - Maintain a healthy weight.
-Ask your healthcare provider what a healthy weight is for you.
-Ask him or her to help you create a weight loss plan if you are overweight.
+Ask your provider what a healthy weight is for you.
+Ask your provider to help you create a safe weight loss plan if you are overweight.

 - COVID-19 vaccines are given to adults as a shot.
 At least 1 dose of an updated vaccine is recommended for all adults.
 COVID-19 vaccines are updated throughout the year.
 Adults 65 or older need a second dose of updated vaccine at least 4 months after the first dose.
 Your healthcare provider can help you schedule all needed doses as updated vaccines become available.